husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 ## Testing ##

-Put saved object in the field of view of the smartphone camera and observe the behaving of your robot.
+Place saved object in the field of view of the smartphone camera and observe the behaviour of your robot.

-After robot has found the object, it will follow it, as you can see on video below:
+After robot has recognized the object, it will follow it, as you can see on video below:

 ## Additional tips ##